 Interns are provided with a $1,200 monthly stipend, but you must find your own housing and have access to a car.

-Applications are due February 1 for the summer term, December 4 for the spring term and August 1 for the fall term.
+Apply by December 4 for the spring term and August 1 for the fall term.